ibm-cloud-docs/vmwaresolutions/services/veeam_ordering_licenses.md

 4. Specify a new license name or use the default name **veeam-_xx_** where _xx_ represents two randomly generated alphabetic characters.
 5. In the **License note** field, enter a note.
 For example, you can enter a note to help you identify associated instances.
-6. Specify the number of VMs you want to license.
+6. Specify the number of virtual machines (VMs) you want to license.
 7. Click the link or links of the terms that apply to your order.
 Ensure that you agree with these terms before you order the license.
 8. Click **Add to estimate** or **Create**.